rubypinkromance/rubypinkromance.com/src/shorts/lunch-buddies/4-thursday.md

 Just as she was about to demand more, he increased the pressure.
 His hands gripped her cheeks, pushing them together and spreading them apart.
 He rubbed his long fingers over her underwear, describing a broad circle around her clit before dragging back up, sending sparks up her spine as his fingertips teased against her opening.

 He touched her gently but firmly, increasing the pressure until she purred.
 His fingers explored everywhere, rubbing and caressing.
 She could tell by the way the fabric clung to her lips that she was getting wet.
-She knew he could feel it too, by his increasing focus on her cleft.
+She knew he could feel it, too, by his increasing focus on her cleft.
 Her breath was coming quicker now, and she gripped the fabric of her dress tightly.

 Finally, he roughly pulled her thong down, leaving her exposed.
 He helped her step out of her underwear and threw it carelessly toward the couch.
 Then he grabbed her with two hands, thumbs on her lips, and spread her open.
 She gasped as she felt his hot breath against her wet skin.
 He seemed to be savoring the sight.